Consolidation of the Cuban Revolution: Night of the Three Ps

-The Night of the Three Ps (La Noche de las Tres Pes) occurred on October 11, 1961 in Havana which was a massive police raid targeting prostitutes, pimps, and "pájaros" (term coined in Cuba to refer to homosexuals).
+The Night of the Three Ps (La Noche de las Tres Pes) occurred on October 11, 1961, in Havana which was a massive police raid targeting prostitutes, pimps, and "pájaros" (term coined in Cuba to refer to homosexuals).
 Cuban poet Virgilio Piñera was arrested the morning after the raid but quickly released to avoid international scandal.
 The raid was the first moralist round up of the new Castro government and would be the beginning of various round-ups in Cuba of people considered undesirables.
 The raid took place at a time of heightened moral campaigns in Cuba demonizing homosexuality and other qualities considered uncompatible with the Cuban revolutionary "new man".
 The raid of the Night of the Three Ps officially targeted prostitutes (prostitutas), "pájaros", and pimps (proxenetas).
 Scholars and observers have noted that the police raid making the Night of the Three Ps could be better understood as having taken place for longer than that one night.
 Carlos Franqui noted in his memoir that the real targets of the raid included homosexuals, intellectuals, artists, vagrants, voodoo practitioners, and anyone deemed suspicious.

-1962: Missile Crisis and slowing economy
+Marxist-Leninist turn

+Although the USSR was hesitant regarding Castro's embrace of socialism, relations with the Soviets deepened.
+Castro sent Fidelito for a Moscow schooling and while the first Soviet technicians arrived in June Castro was awarded the Lenin Peace Prize.
+On December 2, 1961, Castro proclaimed on national television that he was a Marxist-Leninist, stating:

+In Castro's Second Declaration of Havana he called on Latin America to rise up in revolution.
+In response, the U.S. successfully pushed the Organization of American States to expel Cuba; the Soviets privately reprimanded Castro for recklessness, although he received praise from China.
+Despite their ideological affinity with China, in the Sino-Soviet split, Cuba allied with the wealthier Soviets, who offered economic and military aid.

+Declining relations with Latin America

+Relations between Cuba and other Latin American states had begun declining by 1961, often due to a distaste for soviet influence in Cuba or worries of an antidemocratic turn in Cuban government.

+In November 1961, Venezuelan President Betancourt, of the progressive Democratic Action Party, installed the Betancourt Doctrine, which demanded Venezuela not have ties with governments that had come to power by non-electoral means.
+Soon after, Venezuela broke all relations with Cuba.

+Following the failed Bay of Pigs Invasion, the U.S. suggested that Columbia call a new meeting of OAS representatives in Punta del Este, Uruguay, in December 1961, to exclude Cuba from the Organization.
+On December 6, Fidel Castro made a speech condemning Colombia, and three days later Columbian President Lleras broke off relations with Cuba.